 Plan Meals: This is an excellent time to talk about family meals that family members may want to eat in the coming week.
-If someone wanted to try something new, or wanted a favorite meal made that week, this is a good opportunity to discuss that.
+If someone wanted to try something new or wanted a favourite meal made that week, this is a good opportunity to discuss that.
 It gives you plenty of time to get to the shop and buy the ingredients you require if you need to make something special.

 Things to celebrate: Take this family meeting time to celebrate anything that exciting and good that happened or discuss any upcoming events that need to be celebrated.
-Upcoming birthdays, class events and even work place parties are good things to discuss at this time.
+Upcoming birthdays, class events and even workplace parties are good things to discuss at this time.

 Discipline strategies: This is an excellent time to go over some of the discipline strategies that were used during the previous week.
 Were they successful?
 Did something go wrong?
-How can everyone do better next time.
+How can everyone do better next time?
 Talk about this and see if the kids have any input on consequences and discipline strategies.

 Open discussion: Create opportunities for open discussion with your family.
-Anything that isn’t on the calendar or is related to discipline issues can till be discussed.
+Anything that isn’t on the calendar or is related to discipline issues can be discussed.
 Create an open floor with no judgement and you’ll discover new things about your family!

 Important Things To Do In A Family Meeting